-Century is one of the leading real estate companies in the Philippines with over 27 years of experience.
+Century is one of the leading real estate companies in the Philippines with 28 years of experience.
 Currently, the Company has four subsidiaries namely Century City Development Corporation, Century Limitless Corporation, Century Communities Corporation, and Century Properties Management (collectively known as the "Subsidiaries").
 Through its Subsidiaries, Century develops, markets and sells residential, office, medical and retail properties in the Philippines, as well as manages residential and commercial properties in the Philippines.

-As of March 31, 2013, the Company completed 21 condominium and commercial buildings (5,560 units) with a total GFA of 669,857 sq.m.
-The roster of noteworthy developments include the award-winning Essensa East Forbes ("Essensa") in Fort Bonifacio, South of Market ("SOMA") in Fort Bonifacio, SOHO Central in the Greenfield District of Mandaluyong City, Pacific Place in Ortigas and a collection of French-inspired condominiums in Makati City called Le Triomphe, Le Domaine and Le Metropole.
+As of December 31, 2013, the Company completed 24 condominium and commercial buildings (8,197 units) with a total GFA of 836,867 sq.m.
+The roster of noteworthy developments include the award-winning Essensa East Forbes ("Essensa") in Fort Bonifacio, South of Market ("SOMA") in Fort Bonifacio, SOHO Central in the Greenfield District of Mandaluyong City, Pacific Place in Ortigas, collection of French-inspired condominiums in Makati City called Le Triomphe, Le Domaine and Le Metropole and the Gramercy Residences in Century City, Makati City.
+The Company also completed the Century City Mall in 2013, its initial foray into retail development.

-Currently, the Company is developing five master-planned communities that is expected to have 31 condominium and commercial buildings with approximately total expected GFA of 1,581,465.
+Currently, the Company is developing five master-planned communities that is expected to have 33 condominiums and commercial buildings with approximately 18,937 condominium and commercial units and 944 single detached homes, with a total expected GFA of 1,644,568 sq.m.

-The Company's land bank for future development consists of properties in Quezon City and Batangas that cover a site area of 1,920,000sqm.
+The Company's land bank for future development consists of properties in Pampanga, Quezon City and Batangas that cover a site area of 2,000,899sqm.

 The Company, through Century Properties Management, Inc. ("CPMI") also engages in a wide range of property management services, from facilities management and auction services, to lease and secondary sales.
 Through CPMI, the Company endeavors to ensure the properties it manages maintain and improve their asset value, and are safe and secure.
-CPMI currently manages 50 buildings with 2.3 million square meters of managed properties and 80% of the projects CPMI manages were developed by third-parties.
+CPMI currently manages 48 projects with 2.6 million square meters of managed properties and 73% of the projects CPMI manages were developed by third-parties.
 Notable third-party developed projects under management include the Asian Development Bank in Ortigas, BPI Buendia Center in Makati City, Philippine National Bank Financial Center in Pasay City, Pacific Star Building in Makati City, Makati Medical Center in Makati City and three Globe Telecom buildings in Cebu, Mandaluyong and Makati City, respectively.

 Century's aim is to enhance the overall quality of life for Filipinos and foreign nationals by providing distinctive, high-quality and affordable properties.
 Century focuses on differentiation to drive demand, increase our margins and grow market share.
 In particular, Century identifies what the Company believes are the best global residential standards and adopts them to the Filipino market.
 CPGI believes that it has earned a reputation for pioneering new housing concepts in the Philippines.
 One of Century's significant contributions is the Fully-Fitted and Fully-Furnished ("FF/FF") concept, which is now an industry standard in the Philippines.
 We also employ a branding strategy that focuses on strategic arrangements with key global franchises to help capture and sustain consumers' awareness.
-To date, CPGI has entered into agreements with Gianni Versace S.P.A., Donald Trump (through the Trump Organization), Paris Hilton, and Missoni Homes, among others.
+To date, CPGI has entered into agreements with Gianni Versace S.P.A., The Trump Organization), Paris Hilton, Missoni Homes, Yoo by Philippe Starck, Forbes Media Group LLC, Giorgio Armani S.P.A, among others.